Best Ergonomic Office Chairs Under $300 (2026)

 If primary concern is back pain or lumbar support

-→ SIHOO Doro C300 (~$270-300).
-Its dynamic lumbar system adapts automatically, which multiple reviewers found superior for chronic back pain compared to static lumbar pads. [src4, src5]
+→ SIHOO Doro S100 (~$240) for dual dynamic lumbar at budget pricing, or SIHOO Doro C300 (~$270-300) for higher-grade materials and a longer warranty.
+Both adapt automatically — multiple reviewers found this superior for chronic back pain compared to static lumbar pads. [src4, src5, src9]

 If user needs maximum adjustability for shared home office